CentOS/container-pipeline-service/README.md

 3. **Building the image**

-    The container image is built within OpenShift and then pushed to an internal registry.
-This results in an image tagged `image:test`.
+    The container image is built by OpenShift.

 4. **Scan and analyze the image**

     Scanning happens by running scripts in the container image to check for: